No, You Shouldn't Build App Integrations

 Proactively reactive

-All the while, customers - the ones we had, and the ones we wanted - demanded more and more integrations.
+All the while, customers - the ones we had, and the ones we wanted - demanded access to more and more integrations.

 Intercom's Integrations Hub in 2016

-Yet, for better or for worse - and in service of our customers - the team ploughed ahead and built world-class integrations with Facebook Messenger, Twitter, Shopify - making Intercom an “omnichannel” for the first time.
+Yet, for better or for worse - and in service of our customers - the team ploughed ahead and built world-class integrations to connect Intercom with Facebook Messenger, Twitter, Shopify - making Intercom an “omnichannel” for the first time.

 They built a new Developer Hub, an Integrations Hub (now known as the “App Store”) and launched developers.intercom.com.
 All while launching and maintaining a growing API surface area.